Capturing Carbon's Potential: These Companies Are Turning CO2 into Profits

 CO2 is also being used to create synthetic fuels and increase energy efficiency.

-A CO2 to methane plant run by Carbon Recycling International in Iceland captures CO2 from the nearby geothermal power plant’s steam emissions.
+A CO2 and H2 to methanol plant run by Carbon Recycling International in Iceland captures CO2 from the nearby geothermal power plant’s steam emissions.
 Then, with electricity from hydro and geothermal sources, the plant makes hydrogen, which is converted into methanol through a catalytic reaction with CO2.
 The company sells the methanol as a gasoline additive and for biodiesel production.
 Because of the low-carbon grid electricity, the overall process produces few emissions.

 Canadian Carbon Engineering’s Air to Fuels technology makes carbon-neutral liquid fuel using CO2 from the atmosphere.
 The technology captures CO2 directly from the air, and employs renewable energy to split water into hydrogen and oxygen.
 The hydrogen and CO2 are then recombined to form hydrocarbon fuels like diesel or gasoline, which can replace fossil fuels and are compatible with existing engines and infrastructure.